Fakhri Kawar: Career

-Kawar worked at Yarmouk University in Irbid for several months in the mid-1970s.
+Kawar worked at Yarmouk University in Irbid for many months in the mid-1970s.
 The Prime Minister at the time, Mudar Badran, dismissed Kawar from his post after the latter published an article entitled "Amman fi el-Qalb" Amman is in the heart" in the Al Ra'i newspaper.

 In 1989, he was elected as member of the House of Representatives of Jordan for Amman 3rd district's seat.

 Kawar was a member of the Jordanian Journalists Syndicate, the Bulgarian Society for Literature and Satirical Art, the Arab National Forum, the Arab Popular Forces Conference, and the Jordanian Writers Association since it was established in 1974.
 He was elected chairman of the association for four terms and was the editor-in-chief of the association's Awaraq magazine.

 He was also the editor-in-chief of Wisam, a children's magazine, in the mid-1980s.
 In 1992, Qawar was elected the General Secretary of the Arab Writers Union at a conference in Amman.
 He was re-elected for the same position in 1995.